 Any environmental non-conformance will be dealt with similarly to a Defect as defined in the Contract.
 A defect is due to non-compliance with the Works Information and it is the responsibility of the Contractor to correct the defect in order to ensure that the work takes place in accordance with the Works Information.
-Similarly, non-conformance/non-compliance with any other permit or licence will be regarded as a non-conformance with the Works Information.
-The Contractor is responsible for rectifying any defect (non-conformance) as defined above promptly.
+Similarly, non-conformance/noncompliance with any other permit or licence will be regarded as a non-conformance with the Works Information.
+The Contractor is responsible for rectifying any defect (nonconformance) as defined above promptly.

 The Contractor's EO shall be responsible to search for and identify non-conformances with the environmental specifications at inspection intervals agreed to with the Transnet PER.
 The Transnet PER shall also undertake such inspections on a monthly basis.
 If such monthly inspections indicate that any part of the Contractor's work is non-conformant with the environmental requirements, the Transnet PER shall advise the Transnet PM to issue a Defects Notification to the Contractor accordingly.
-The Contractor shall correct the nonsubmit proof of such correction to the Transnet PER.
+The Contractor shall correct the nonconformance (defect) within the timeframes specified in the report and notification and submit proof of such correction to the Transnet PER.

-TRN-IMS-GRP-GDL-014.4 Contractor Environmental and Sustainable Specifications ©Transnet SOC Ltd conformance (defect) within the timeframes specified in the report and notification and the Transnet Project Manager may also make use of any reasonable contractual means to rectify the non-conformance(s) as allowed by the Contract (retention moneys etc.).
+The Transnet PER shall not recommend that a Site Closure Certificate be issued to the Contractor if any non-conformances have not been properly closed out.
+In such an event, the Transnet Project Manager may also make use of any reasonable contractual means to rectify the non-conformance(s) as allowed by the Contract (retention moneys etc.).